HashimHS/Learning-NLP/README.md

 # Lab2: Language Models
 In this lab, we aim to calculate the probability of a sentence using Unigrams, Bigrams and Trigrams.
 Then we write a program that predicts the next word using the last two words in a sentence.

+# Lab3: Byte-Pair Encoding
+In this lab we discussed the sub-word tokenization using Byte-Pair Encoding and the Unigram model techniques.

+# Lab4: Language Detector
+The purpose of this lab is classifying languages using neural networks with sklearn and PyTorch libraries.
+The program is inspired by Google Compact Language Detector, version 3 (CLD3), a neural network architecture for language identification.

+# Lab5: Chunker
+On this lab we trained different recurrent networks to predict the syntactic groups of each word in a sentence.

+# Lab6: Training the Transformer from "Attention Is All You Need"